SteeltoeOSS/Samples/Management/src/Kubernetes/ReadMe.md

 ﻿# Kubernetes ASP.NET Core Sample Application

-This ASP.NET Core sample uses the Steeltoe Kubernetes management library.
+This ASP.NET Core sample uses the Steeltoe Kubernetes Management library, along with a companion Spring Boot Admin Server to access the actuator endpoints.
+The application can run in or out of a Kubernetes cluster, and Steeltoe features will respond according to the environment in which they run.
+In addition to the interface provided by Spring Boot Admin, you can interact with the endpoints directly with a base path of `<host:port>/actuator` (an HTTP GET request to this path will list all configured endpoints)

 All snippets below are executed from the directory `Samples\Management\src`.

 ## Pre-requisites